ibm-cloud-architecture/refarch-integration/docs/journey/README.md

 # Journey to the cloud
-This article regroups some demonstration / presentation and all the content related to the Cloud Adoption journey using existing materials develop by IBM Cloud Architecture and Solution engineering team.
+This article is to present how to adopt the cloud leveraging the existing materials develop by IBM Cloud Architecture and Solution engineering team.

 ## Why Cloud?
 The most important value points: